Sophie of Württemberg: Final years and death

-Queen Sophie corresponded with several European scholars and maintained warm ties with Emperor Napoleon III and Queen Victoria.
-She protected and stimulated the arts, supported several charities, including animal protection and construction of public parks.
-As queen she attended the industrial exhibitions from the 1860s and engaged in the education of the mentally challenged.
+Queen Sophie protected and stimulated the arts and supported several charities, including animal protection and the construction of public parks.
+As queen, she attended the industrial exhibitions from the 1860s and engaged in the education of the mentally challenged.
 She also supported the Society for the Protection of Animals by becoming its protector upon its foundation in 1867.
 Sophie also supported the women's movement when it first formed in the Netherlands, and became the protector of the first women's organization in 1871: Arbeid Adelt.

-Sophie was an unusual queen with her left leaning political opinions and scientific interests, and her non-dogmatic views on religion, her support for a progressive development and her disdain for etiquette gave her the soubriquet "la reine rouge" ('The Red Queen').
+Sophie was an unusual queen with her political openness and scientific interests, as well as her relatively open-minded religious views.
+Her support for progressive development and disdain for proper etiquette earned her the sobriquet "La reine rouge" ('The Red Queen').

-Sophie died at Huis ten Bosch Palace in the Hague.
-She was buried in her wedding dress, because, in her own view, her life had ended on the day she married.
+Sophie died at Huis ten Bosch Palace in The Hague.
+She was buried in her wedding dress because, in her view, her life had ended on the day she married.